jme/clj-m1-notes/index.md

 title: Clojure and the M1, notes and a quick comparison
 ---

+#Clojure on the M1: notes and a quick comparison

 The first wave of Apple's M1-based computers are now out in the wild.
 Obviously the first question is: "Can I get my clojure dev environment up and running today?"

 **tl;dr** yes, with surprisingly few caveats, dodges and workarounds.
 Only one really.